SRvSaha/CoWinVaccineSlotFinder/README.md

 - This CANNOT book slots automatically.
 It doesn't skip any of the steps that a normal user would have to take on the official portal.
 You will still have to enter the OTP and Captcha.
 This just helps to do it from Console rather than through Official WebApps/Apps.
 - Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
 - When multiple beneficiaries are added for a single registered mobile number, all beneficiaries will get the Same Dose, Same Vaccine, Same Centre and Same Slot.
 In case any of this doesn't meet the requirements, booking might not be successful.
+- This goes without saying but, once you get your shot, please do help out any underprivileged people around you who may not have a laptop or the know-how.
+For instance any sort of domestic help, or the staff in your local grocery store, or literally the thousands of people who don't have the knowledge or luxury we do.
 - While selecting beneficiaries, make sure that selected beneficiaries are all taking the same dose: either first OR second.
   Please do no try to club together booking for first dose for one beneficiary and second dose for another beneficiary.
 - While selecting beneficiaries, also make sure that beneficiaries selected for second dose are all taking the same vaccine: COVISHIELD OR COVAXIN OR SPUTNIK V.